The ComfyUI Bible

 Understanding Diffusion Models

 Before diving into ComfyUI’s practical aspects, let’s understand the mathematical foundations of diffusion models that power modern AI image generation.
-You can skip most, but not all of the intimidating equations, and jump to the practical part, but your brain will thank you for it!
+If you disagree, you can scribble over all the equations on your monitor with a permanent marker!

 The Diffusion Process